 4. Trauma

-- Prevention: While accidents are often unavoidable, being cautious in environments where foot injuries are more likely, such as construction sites, can help.
-Wearing protective footwear in such settings is also crucial.
+Prevention Tip: While accidents are unavoidable, being cautious in environments like construction sites or places where heavy objects are moved can help.
+Wearing protective footwear in these environments is essential.

 Symptoms to Watch Out For

-1. Pain Under the Big Toe or the Ball of the Foot
+1. Pain Under the Big Toe or Ball of the Foot

-- Relief Measures: Resting the foot and avoiding weight-bearing activities can provide temporary relief.
+Relief Tip: Resting the foot and avoiding weight-bearing activities can provide temporary relief.

 2. Swelling and Bruising

-3. Difficulty in Moving or Bending the Big Toe
+3. Difficulty Moving or Bending the Big Toe

-- Relief Measures: Gentle toe exercises and stretches can help improve mobility.
-However, it’s essential to consult a healthcare practitioner before starting any exercise regimen.
+Relief Tip: Gentle toe exercises and stretches can help improve mobility.
+However, consult a healthcare practitioner before starting any new exercise routine.

 The Risks of Ignoring Sesamoiditis